Menu Close

 These three elements are jurisdictional, and failure to meet them deprives the Appellate Division of jurisdiction.

 In addition to CPLR 5515, 22 NYCRR 1250.3(a) also requires that the order or judgment be attached to the filing, as well as the informational statement.
 This form is used state wide and replaces the old pre-argument statement and RADI forms.
+This requirement is not jurisdictional, and while the failure to do so can result in the appeal being dismissed, the appellate division does have the authority to excuse this kind of mistake.

 While CPLR 5515 appears to mandate service and filing in taking an appeal, CPLR 5520 allows either one to suffice in order to confer appellate jurisdiction, or to allow the late filing of the additional forms.
 Keep in mind that if the initial filing is not correct, it is the court's discretion whether to let the mistakes be fixed, provided the errors are not jurisdictional.

-The notice of appeal, plus additional copies are required, is filed in the court which issued the order being appealed.
+The time to take the appeal is thirty days following service of the notice of entry.
+The notice of appeal is filed in the court which issued the order being appealed.
 The filing fee is $65, except for Family Court, which has no fees for the filing of any papers.

 3. How to Take an Appeal when the Appeal is by Permission